Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 Best TimeAll Season

-What Makes This Retreat Unforgettable
+What Makes This Retreat Worth It

 • Morning Hatha or Ashtanga-based asana sessions to wake the body, followed by afternoon philosophy discussions and guided meditation rooted in both yogic and Buddhist mindfulness traditions.